 Slate campaigning is defined as the promotion or endorsement of another candidate through any form of physical or digital media.
 Pooling funds with another candidate to buy promotional materials or other campaign materials is also considered slate campaigning.

 2. On-Campus Campaigning - Campaigning and campaign material is prohibited in University residence halls and university-affiliated apartments, at Student Government Association meetings, events, and functions, and in university classrooms or libraries.
 On election days, candidates are also prohibited from campaigning within 25 feet of a university computer lab or polling place, and inside of the Student Activities Center.
 Please adhere to university rules regarding flyers, chalking, and yard signs.
-General guidelines can be found in the 2020 General Election Rules, and specific guidelines can be found in the University of Louisville handbook.
+General guidelines can be found in the 2021 General Election Rules, and specific guidelines can be found in the University of Louisville handbook.
 Please note that all in-person campaigning must follow University health protocols, which are outlined here: https://louisville.edu/coronavirus/health-protocols.

 3. Online Campaigning - Candidates may not campaign using an Orgsync page, any university or RSO-distributed listserv, or any university-hosted website.
 Candidates are responsible for all online posts endorsing their candidacy, including posts made by other users and organizations.
 The SGA Supreme Court also recommends that candidates create and use campaign accounts separate from their personal social media accounts to differentiate between everyday associations and slate behavior.